Record rainfall, triple-digit winds, hundreds of mudslides. Here's California's storm by the numbers

 DOWNTOWN LOS ANGELES

-In just two days, downtown Los Angeles got soaked by more than 7 inches (18 cm) of rain — nearly half of the 14.25 inches (36 cm) it normally gets per year.
+In four days, downtown Los Angeles got soaked by more than 8 inches (20 cm) of rain — more than half of the 14.25 inches (36 cm) it normally gets per year.

 February tends to be one of the city's rainier months.
-Only six days into the month, it is already the 13th wettest February on record.
+Only seven days into the month, it is already the 13th wettest February on record.

 RAINIEST SPOTS

 Downtown Los Angeles wasn't the only spot that received colossal amounts of rain.
-About 12 miles (19 kilometers) to the northwest, the hills of Bel Air got more than a foot — 12.01 inches (30.5 cm) — between Sunday and Tuesday morning.
+About 12 miles (19 kilometers) to the northwest, the hills of Bel Air got more than a foot — 13.04 inches (34 cm) — between Sunday and late Wednesday morning.

-Several other locations in Los Angeles County received nearly a foot of rain during the same three-day span, including Sepulveda Canyon, Topanga Canyon, Cogswell Dam and Woodland Hills.
+Several other locations in Los Angeles County received more than a foot of rain during the four-day span, including Sepulveda Canyon, Topanga Canyon, Cogswell Dam and Woodland Hills.

 WIND

-A gust of 102 mph (164 kph) was recorded Sunday at Pablo Point, at an elevation of 932 feet (284 meters), in Marin County, just north of San Francisco.
+A gust of 102 mph (164 kph) was recorded Sunday at Pablo Point in Marin County, just north of San Francisco, at an elevation of 932 feet (284 meters).

-While just missing the December 1995 record of 103 mph (166 kph) at Angel Island, ''102 is very, very impressive,'' said meteorologist Nicole Sarment at the National Weather Service's Bay Area office.
+While just missing the December 1995 record of 103 mph (166 kph) at Angel Island in San Francisco Bay, ''102 is very, very impressive,'' said meteorologist Nicole Sarment at the National Weather Service's Bay Area office.

 The top 10 strongest gusts — between 102 and 89 mph (164 and 143 kph) — recorded at the height of the weekend's winds were all in Marin and nearby Santa Clara County, the weather service said.
 Gusts above 80 mph (129 kph) were also recorded in Napa and Monterey counties.